How to Use ping on Mac: Pinging Websites, Domains, or IP Addresses

-Ping is an essential utility for network administrators, but it’s also pretty handy to check if websites are online, your internet connection is working, or if a network resource is available.
+Ping is an essential utility for network administrators, but it’s also pretty handy to check if websites are online, how your internet connection is working, if you are experiencing lag or packet loss on a network connection, or to determine if a network resource is available.

-* Type the following command:
+- Type the following command:

 ping -c 5 192.168.0.1